silverstripe/cwp/docs/en/01_Working_with_projects/13_Centralised_logging.md

 ![field graphs](/_images/logs/field_graph.png)

-For more information see [Graylog analysis documentation](http://docs.graylog.org/en/1.2/pages/queries.html#analysis).
+For more information see [Graylog analysis documentation](http://docs.graylog.org/en/stable/pages/queries.html#analysis).

 ## Logging custom events

-Basic recipe is configured to send all logs to syslog, which are then accessible through Graylog.
+The recipes are configured to send all logs to syslog, which are then accessible through Graylog.
 The recommended way to log events on CWP is through the `SS_Log` API:

 ```php